 - 1 tsp onion power

 - Kosher salt

 Combine all ingredients and bring to a boil.
 Then turn the heat down to a low simmer, for about 30 minutes.

 I prefer using Herdez Salsa, although there are so many options on the market to try, or make your own.
 My suggestion after buying salsa is to puree it in the blender, then pour it back into the bottle for storage.
 Once the salsa is blended the infused flavors and texture are perfect for adding to the soup.
-The Herdez Salsa Verde is made from green tomatoes.
+The Herdez Salsa Verde is made from green tomatillos.
 I love the flavor because it’s spicy without being too hot.

 I usually add salt to taste, which is important depending on whether the chicken broth is low sodium or not.

 Garnish with fresh cilantro and tortilla chips.
 Enjoy!